Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/mathmatrix/insertrowbefore/_index.md

 ---
 title: insertRowBefore
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/mathmatrix/insertrowbefore/
+url: /php-java/aspose.slides/mathmatrix/insertrowbefore/
 ---

-## insertRowBefore(int rowIndex)  function
+## insertRowBefore(int rowIndex)  method

  Insert a new row before the specified one
  Initially all elements in the new row are null.